 Who is the Laughing Buddha?

 Originally known as Pu Tai or Hotei, the chubby (fat) laughing Buddha is a Chinese monk, Chan – a zen monk that lived over a millenium.
 The laughing Buddha is not part of Thai Buddhism, or Theravada Buddhism, but is a part of Maitreya Buddhism.
 In China they refer to this Buddha as the love Buddha or friendship Buddha.
-Many people wear these Buddha amulets in China.
+Many people wear these Buddha pendants in China.
 Well, many more than do in Thailand.

-In Thailand I have seen only a couple large statues of the laughing Buddha.
+In Thailand, I have seen only a couple of large statues of the laughing Buddha.
 You can see one here that is at a very small temple with a large cave.
-The name of this temple is Wat Promrattanporn and it’s located in Krabi province, on the way out to Huay Toh waterfall outside of Krabi town.
-This is a very small wat, but it has a couple amazing things to see in the large cave.
+The name of this temple is Wat Theprattanporn and it’s located in Krabi province, on the way out to Huay Toh waterfall outside of Krabi town.
+This is a very small wat, but it has a couple of amazing things to see in the large cave.
 There are only a handful of Thai monks here – and I guess it originally had a Chinese abbot – though now the abbot appears to be Thai originally.

 Often times you will see the laughing Buddha with a bag full of something.
-I always guessed it was money, but, apparently it is filled with rice plants, sweets for children, food, and other things to help the unfortunate people of the world.
+I always guessed it was money, but, apparently, it is filled with rice plants, sweets for children, food, and other things to help the unfortunate people of the world.

-In some sculptures and drawn images the laughing Buddha is sitting on a cart and pulled by kids.
+In some sculptures and drawn images, the laughing Buddha is sitting on a cart and pulled by kids.
 Sometimes he is holding an OOGI – a fan that indicated to followers that if they wished something – it would be followed with a fan from the OOGI.

-In this image I think the Buddha (long ears and Buddha hair) is a cross between the laughing Chinese Buddha and the regular Theravada Buddha – skinny – gaunt.
+In this image, I think the Buddha (long ears and Buddha hair) is a cross between the laughing Chinese Buddha and the regular Theravada Buddha – skinny – gaunt.
 This Buddha is not smiling but looks friendly.
 He has two bags of something.
-If I remember correctly, the one is a bag of money – of gold pieces.
+If I remember correctly, one is a bag of money – of gold pieces.
 The other – I’m not sure.
 Candy for kids like the Laughing Buddha?